 The only action required would be for Club admin to remove their club admin and vetting admin permissions.
+The Club is required to complete a new Risk Assessment and Child Safeguarding Statement.

 18. If a County Children's Officer steps down from their role?